HongjianLi/RF-Score/rescoring/README.md

 # Rescoring models

-Several models for rescoring protein-ligand binding affinity are evaluated and compared in terms of prediction performance on two datasets, both of which consist of four training sets and one test set.
-For each of the two datasets, the test set has no overlapping complexes in either of the four training sets.
+Several models for rescoring protein-ligand binding affinity are evaluated and compared in terms of prediction performance on four datasets, each of which consists of some training sets and one test set.
+For each of the datasets, the test set has no overlapping complexes in any of the training sets.

 ## Models